Star Trek: The Original Series: Syndication

 Although some of the third season's episodes were considered of poorer quality, it gave Star Trek enough episodes for television syndication.
 Most shows require at least four seasons for syndication, because otherwise not enough episodes are available for daily stripping.
 Kaiser Broadcasting, however, purchased syndication rights for Star Trek during the first season for its stations in several large cities.
 The company arranged the unusual deal because it saw the show as effective counterprogramming against the Big Three networks' 6 pm evening news programs.
-Paramount began advertising the reruns in trade press in March 1969; as Kaiser's ratings were good, other stations, such as WPIX in New York City and WKBS in Philadelphia, also purchased the episodes for similar counterprogramming.
+Paramount began advertising the reruns in trade press in March 1969; as Kaiser's ratings were good, other stations, such as WPIX in New York City and Kaiser's WKBS in Philadelphia, also purchased the episodes for similar counterprogramming.

 Through syndication, Star Trek found a larger audience than it had on NBC, becoming a cult classic.
 Airing the show in the late afternoon or early evening attracted many new viewers, often young.
 By 1970, Paramount's trade advertisements claimed that the show had significantly improved its stations' ratings, and the Los Angeles Times commented on Star Treks ability to "acquire the most enviable ratings in the syndication field".
 By 1972, what the Associated Press described as "the show that won't die" aired in more than 100 American cities and 60 other countries; and more than 3,000 fans attended the first Star Trek convention in New York City in January 1972.

 Since that dark day in 1969 when NBC brought the programming hammer down on Star Trek, there probably hasn't been a 24-hour period when the original program, one of the original episodes, wasn't being aired somewhere.